-Per the New Service Agreement with Town, Town Center will reimburse the District for legal costs.
-It is also anticipated that Town Center funds set aside for capital replacement will be transferred to the District to establish a capital reserve fund.
+Per the New Service Agreement with Town, Town Center will reimburse the District for legal costs, including election costs.

 Expenditures

 Outlay for Town Center Metropolitan District

 Per the New Service Agreement with Town, the District is to pay the capital and service costs of the construction, operation, and maintenance of the facilities being constructed by Town that will benefit the District.
 The District will also transfer lottery proceeds to Town to fund eligible projects.